 The Gordon Ramsay MasterClass on Cooking (Part 1) is 3 hours and 53 minutes long and spans 20 video lessons.

 Yes.
-If you cancel within 30 days of purchase, MasterClass will issue you a full refund.
+If you cancel within 30 days of purchase, MasterClass.com will uphold their money-back guarantee and issue you a full refund.

 Yes.
 Even better, a MasterClass membership gives you access to Ramsay’s Part 2 class on restaurant recipes.